gary-rivera/ruio/docs/EXAMPLES.md

 4. Click the crosshair icon to enter selection mode
 5. Click any element to make it the root

-### What You'll Learn

-- How to wrap your app with `RuioContextProvider`
-- How the toggle button appears in development mode
-- How border colors represent component depth
-- How to use element selection mode

 ## Example 2: blog

 **Location**: `examples/blog/`